Man cursed, lunged for Rittenhouse's gun before teen shot him -witness | Law-Order

 Man cursed, lunged for Rittenhouse's gun before teen shot him -witness

-Earlier on Thursday, the judge dismissed a juror because he told a joke about the shooting of Jacob Blake, a Black man whose wounding by a policeman sparked protests in Kenosha, Wisconsin, last year.
-"The public needs to be confident that this is a fair trial," Kenosha County Circuit Judge Bruce Schroeder told the juror, an older white man who declined to repeat the joke he told to a sheriff's deputy outside the courtroom this week.
+Ryan Balch, a military veteran who was among the armed men with Rittenhouse at the used car dealership they said they were protecting, testified that Rosenbaum was acting in a "violent" manner that night, throwing rocks and trying to set fires, and in one earlier encounter threatened to kill him and Rittenhouse.
+Earlier on Thursday, the trial judge dismissed a juror because he told a joke about the shooting of Jacob Blake, a Black man whose wounding by a policeman sparked protests in Kenosha, Wisconsin, last year.

 A critical witness in the murder trial of U.S. teenager Kyle Rittenhouse said on Thursday that one of the three men shot during protests in Wisconsin last year cursed and lunged for the defendant's military-style rifle before he fired.
 The testimony from Richie McGinniss, a journalist who was recording video in Kenosha, Wisconsin, on Aug.
 25, 2020, when the shootings took place, could help bolster the defense's argument that Rittenhouse, then 17, feared for his life.